yutao-huang/office-scripts-conway-game-of-life/README.md

 - Rendering a game with many cells sometimes might be unstable.
 If you see the rendering has stopped, you may need to pick a different pattern with less cells.
 - Unfortunately this simulator code doesn't work with the ["Run script" action in Power Automate](https://docs.microsoft.com/en-us/office/dev/scripts/tutorials/excel-power-automate-manual), yet.

+## References

+- [LifeWiki](https://www.conwaylife.com/wiki/Main_Page) - The wiki for Conway's Game of Life.
+- <https://copy.sh/life> - Please do check out this awesome web-based implementation of Conway's Game of Life!